hadar-hai/deep-learn-project/README.md

 # Elephant Image Classification: ViT vs CNN

 This project focuses on evaluating Convolutional Neural Networks (CNN) and Vision Transformers (ViT) for image classification tasks, specifically distinguishing between Asian elephants and African elephants.
+The project focuses on the models of MobileNet, ResNet, ViT-b-16 and DINOv2.
 Leveraging transfer learning with pre-trained models, we aim to achieve accurate analysis and classification of images depicting these majestic creatures.
 By utilizing publicly available datasets, this project contributes to elephant conservation and research efforts.

-## Overview

-The main contribution of the project lies in the evaluation and comparison of different models, particularly focusing on CNN models: MobileNet V3 Large, ResNet50, and Vision Transformers (ViT) models: ViT-b-16 and DINOv2 for image classification tasks, specifically distinguishing between Asian elephants and African elephants.

 ### Key Findings

-- **MobileNet V3 Large**: Achieved competitive accuracy despite its lightweight nature, demonstrating its efficiency in resource-constrained environments.
-- **CNNs Performance**: Closely aligns with the baseline, suggesting their reliability and consistency in image classification tasks.
 - **ViT Models**: Outperformed the CNN models, with self-supervised ViT models achieving the highest accuracy, highlighting their effectiveness in capturing spatial relationships.
-- **Importance of Dataset Size**: Training a ViT model from scratch with a small dataset may lead to poor results, emphasizing the importance of dataset size and pretraining strategies in ViT model performance.
+- **Importance of Pretrained Dataset Size**: Achieving good results for ViT on small dataset requires utilizing pretrained model on a huge dataset such as ImageNet.

 ## Results

-The following images depict the performance metrics and visualizations from the experiments conducted in this project:
+The following images depict the performance metrics and visualizations from the experiments conducted in this project for best CNN model (ResNet) and best ViT model (DINOv2):

 <p align="center">
     <img src="https://github.com/hadar-hai/vit-vs-cnn-on-elephants/assets/64587231/34e1f1aa-2a45-4128-9ae5-bf8475d58fcc" width="400">